hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 it will block the lifecycle change

 Such actions do not need scripts or remotes

+# event path
+  the event path needs to include an attribute, but can have another token to listen to its events too. granting permission can only happen on the token the event is for however a token can change its own values or state or do things by remotes if another token does something (like change value, enter the same set, only exist in N sets etc.)

 # type of action
   * an action can be to grant permission